sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 can plot the currently and previously marked data epochs in different colors.
 To do this, change the option in the long rectangular tab under *Plotting options* (at the buttom of the figure).
 Select
-<font color=brown>Show previous and new trials marked for rejection by
+<span style="color: brown">Show previous and new trials marked for rejection by
-this measure selected above</font>.
+this measure selected above</span>.
 For instance, using '' abnormal distribution'', enter the following parameters and press *Scroll data*.